qgist/pluginmanager-qep/QEP.md

 <!-- Limit to certain younger versions of Python, e.g. 3.6 -->
 <!-- Maintain ability to build QGIS without Python -->

 <!-- Maintain full backwards compatibility for plugins and APIs -->
+None of the technical limitations and faults which are motivating this proposal are the plugin authors' faults.
+Changing APIs and/or package formats will always cause significant and undesirable disruptions.
+Understandably, not all plugin authors will adapt them within a reasonable time-frame - or adapt them at all.
+The Mozilla Foundation's changes to both Firefox and Thunderbird APIs are good examples of how this can go terribly wrong.
+In the context of this proposal, **full backwards compatibility must be maintained.** This applies to both the "legacy" QGIS Python package format as well as every touched QGIS Python API.

 <!-- New features should co-exist with old features -->
 <!-- Old QGIS distribution methods should not break -->
 <!-- Python first, C++ second - reduce interface code on both sides, less complex stacks -->